Lack leaves on stretcher; Wings win in OT again

-RALEIGH, N.C.
-(AP) -- Andreas Athanasiou crashed into Eddie Lack as he scored in overtime Monday night , giving the Detroit Red Wings a 4-3 victory over Carolina on a play that left the Hurricanes goalie with a frightening injury.
+As Athanasiou scored the winning goal , he crashed into the goaltender - and Lack didn't get up.

-Lack remained down for several minutes before he was taken off on a stretcher, with both teams remaining on the ice and forming a semicircle to watch him .
-Lack flashed a thumbs-up sign as he was wheeled away.
+In a frightening end to the Detroit Red Wings' 4-3 victory over Carolina on Monday night, Lack remained down on the ice for several minutes before he was taken off on a stretcher.

+Both teams remained on the ice and formed a semicircle to watch him .
+Lack flashed a thumbs-up as he was wheeled away, and the team released a statement saying Lack has ''full feeling in his extremities'' but was taken to a hospital for tests.

-Team spokesman Mike Sundheim said Lack was moving his arms and legs after he was taken off the ice.
+Lack said via his verified Twitter account shortly before midnight that he would be discharged from the hospital overnight and that ''everything looks alright.''

+''We're not going to try to regroup.
+We are going to regroup,'' Hurricanes coach Bill Peters said. ''We're going to come back with the right answer tomorrow, and right now, I think everyone's thinking about their teammate, and that's kind of where our thoughts are.

+''And then we'll come in (Tuesday) and we'll know more about that situation and we'll refocus on hockey.''

 An official review determined that the puck was in the net before Athanasiou made contact with Lack.
+Replays indicated that Carolina's Victor Rask hit Athanasiou just before the Detroit center collided with Lack.

+''I had no idea I hit him,'' Athanasiou said. ''I just tried driving the net, and I felt (Rask's) stick on my back.
+He hit me pretty hard.
+I just tried to put the puck in the net, and even after, I had no idea I came in contact with him.
+I didn't know if it was me or (Rask).''

 Lack finished with 23 saves for Carolina.